humphs078/pands-project/README.md

 The above plot illustrates that Iris-setosa has a small petal length and petal width.
 It also indicates that Iris-veriscolor and Iris-virginica have flowers with similar sized sepal widths and lengths.
-There is a small degree of overlap in petal lengths for Iris-veroscolor and Iris-virginica suggesting that this variable would be best suited for blind classification of these species.
+There is a small degree of overlap in petal lengths for Iris-veriscolor and Iris-virginica suggesting that this variable would be best suited for blind classification of these species.

 #### Radviz

 The Radviz plot illustrates the data on a 2D plane, in this case a circle.
-The plot can be interpreted that Iris-virginica are more random because they are closer to the centre of the circle where as Iris-setosa are more biased towards the sepal-width of the these flowers.
+The plot can be interpreted that Iris-virginica are more random because they are closer to the centre of the circle whereas Iris-setosa are more biased towards the sepal-width of the these flowers.

 ![Radviz](images/plots/multivariate/radviz.png "Iris-setosa Radviz Plot")

 #### Lag Plot

-The lag plot will check if a dat set is random or nor.
+The lag plot will check if a data set is random or not.
 Random data should not display any identifiable structure in the plot.

 ![Lag Plot](images/plots/multivariate/lag_plot.png)